Huulamnguyen/inventory-pos-rails-react/README.md

 ## Category and Product:
 - Each product show a category that it associated with
 - View all categories under categories menu and each category's products
-### In Progress:
 - Create new Category
 - Edit Category
 - Delete Category
+### In Progress:
+- Assign a product with a category
+- Full CRUD for brand

 ### Up coming:
+- Full CRUD for Supplier
-- Full CRUD for Category, Brand, Supplier, Variant models
+- Full CRUD forVariant models
 - Full CRUD for Sale Model
 - Full CRUD for Payment Model
 - Full CRUD for Customer Model